Sofie Allsopp: Early life

-Her parents are Charles Allsopp, 6th Baron Hindlip (born 1940), and Fiona Victoria Jean Atherley (née McGowan, 1947–2014).
-Sofie has two sisters, television presenter Kirstie Allsopp (born 1971) and Natasha (born 1986); and a brother, Henry (born 1973).
+Her parents are Charles Allsopp, 6th Baron Hindlip and Fiona Victoria Jean Atherley (née McGowan).
+She is the younger sister of television presenter Kirstie Allsopp.
 Designer and businesswoman Cath Kidston is her cousin.

 Career

-Sofie has worked as a real-estate agent, a sales and letting negotiator and a relocation agent in Notting Hill, London.
-She had her own company, specialising in finding houses, managing moves and providing aftercare services to new home-owners.
+Allsopp has worked as a real-estate agent, a sales and letting negotiator and a relocation agent in Notting Hill, London.
+She had her own company, specialising in finding houses, managing moves and providing after-sale services to new home-owners.

-In 2006, she temporarily replaced her sister Kirstie as co-presenter of Location, Location, Location, while Kirstie was on maternity leave.
+In 2006, she temporarily replaced her sister Kirstie as co-presenter of Location, Location, Location, while the latter was on maternity leave.
 During this period, she presented an episode in which Hackney was voted as the worst place to live in the UK, which caused some controversy.

 In 2008, she began hosting the Canadian television show The Unsellables on HGTV (Canada).
 Her role on the show was to help people sell their "unsellable" homes.
-The programme has since been broadcast on the U.S. HGTV and on the BBC in the UK, where Sofie is paired with property expert John Rennie.
+The programme has since been broadcast on the U.S. HGTV and on the BBC in the UK, in which Allsopp is paired with property expert John Rennie.